abduvik/just-enough-series/courses/git/README.md

 ## Commands

 - `git init`: Intialize the repository
+- `git status`: Checks the current directory changes and staging area
 - `git add <directory>`: Add current files to staging
 - `git commit -m "<commit-message>"`: Commit staging with a message
 - `git commit -am "<commit-message>"`: Add & Commit staging with a message (only for edited and deleted)
+- `git log --oneline`: Prints the log as one line
+- `git reflog`: Shows the log of changing the HEAD.
+It's useful to find missing commits.
 - `git branch <branch-name>`: Create a new branch
 - `git checkout <branch-name>`: Checkout to a branch
 - `git checkout -b <branch-name>`: Create and checkout to a branch